What is the relative price and affordability of ‘less healthy’ vs ‘healthy’ foods, meals and diets?

 Read the INFORMAS paper online here

 Below are the INFORMAS protocols to download.
 Some protocols are still under development – contact us if you would like more information.
-Please read the terms and agreements (add as link) regarding the use of the protocols, and inform us if you are using and/or adapting the protocol.
-You may use, modify and reproduce the protocol, but the work that results from using the INFORMAS resources remains available to the INFORMAS group and falls under the same copyleft principles as the original protocol (i.e., you can’t claim copyright on protocols you develop based on INFORMAS resources).
+Please read the terms and conditions regarding the use of the protocols.
+You must complete this agreement and return it to us if you are using and/or adapting the protocol.
+You may then use, modify and reproduce the protocol, but the work that results from using the INFORMAS resources remains available to the INFORMAS group and falls under the same ‘copyleft’ principles as the original protocol (i.e., you can’t claim copyright on protocols you develop based on INFORMAS resources).
 You don’t have to share the whole work that results from using the INFORMAS resources, but are expected to share:

 - Any modifications or updates you make to the protocol (e.g., updates for your own country)